 (L. 250-252)

-Per your request, we have attached the residual diagnostics to this response letter.
+As you requested, we have attached the residual diagnostics to this response letter.

 Lastly, it is surprising that the factor “substrate” is no longer included in Model 2.
 As noted by the authors in their response, abundance data were collected using different methods depending on the substrate type.
 This raises concerns about comparability between algal and bare-bottom communities.
 Including substrate as a random effect could help account for variation introduced by differing sampling approaches and improve the robustness of the model.

-As we mentioned in our previous letter, we couldn't separate the natural differences in settlement organization between algae and sediment from the methodological differences in sampling (these technical differences were unavoidable due to the distinct spatial geometries of the two substrate types).
+As we mentioned in our previous letter, we couldn't separate the natural differences in settlement organization between algae and bottom from the methodological differences in sampling (these technical differences were unavoidable due to the distinct spatial geometries of the two substrate types).
 Differences in sampling techniques are not fundamentally important when using Ptros as the dependent variable but crucial when using abundance.

-We emphasize that Model 2 is fundamentally distinct from Model 1.
+We emphasize that Model 2 is fundamentally different from Model 1.
 Unlike Model 1, which was applied to the raw data, Model 2 was specifically designed for site-averaged data.
-This fundamental difference in approach necessitated consideration of different predictor variables in set of which we included only predictors varying between sites (i.e. not Substrate).
+This fundamental difference in the approach necessitated consideration of different predictor variables, and we included into the set only the predictors varying between sites (i.e. not Substrate).

-We believe including "Substrate" as a random effect would be inappropriate for these reasons:
+We believe that including "Substrate" as a random effect would be inappropriate for these reasons:

-The "Substrate" factor is inherently fixed effect - it encompasses all possible substrate types in our study (Algae vs Bottom).
-Random effects imply the existence of some unmeasured factor’ levels not present in our data.
+The "Substrate" factor is an inherently fixed effect.
+It encompasses all possible substrate types in our study (Algae vs Bottom).
+Random effects imply the existence of some unmeasured factor levels not present in our data.

-Had we treated “Substrate” as a random effect, we would only have been able to estimate its associated variance from two levels, which is considered insufficient for random effects - these typically require more than five levels to be reliably estimated (see e.g. Bolker et al., 2009, 'Generalized linear mixed models: a practical guide for ecology and evolution').
+Had we treated “Substrate” as a random effect, we would have been able to estimate only its associated variance from two levels.
+This is considered insufficient for random effects, which typically require more than five levels to be reliably estimated (see e.g. Bolker et al., 2009, 'Generalized linear mixed models: a practical guide for ecology and evolution').